KKaran56/BIO-3636-1/README.md

-# BIO-3636-1
+# BIO3636
-Course Name: Python for Research in Life Sciences Taught at Ashoka University by Sudipta Tung for Summer 2022 semester.
+Code I wrote for the course Python for Research in Life Sciences taught at Ashoka University by Professor Sudipta Tung for the Summer 2022 semester.